ratmod/ratmod.github.io/docs/faq.md

 ### How do I turn off taunts?

 You can vote to toggle it off or on with `\cv custom taunts`.

+### Why isn't `r_picmip` working?

+This is a client-side setting, but please remember that it can be disabled by the server configuration.
+For example, it is disabled in the treasure hunter game type.